 10 Things You Did Not Know About The Prague Marian Column

 Having written about it and described the reasoning for the column, I realised that I was aware of things that a fraction of the residents of the city would know, let alone a visitor.
-So as well as describing some of the destruction and rebuild issues on the Prague Marian Column post, I thought I’d split off some of the more interesting and curious facts surrounding it.
+So as well as describing some of the destruction and rebuild issues on the Prague Marian Column post which also has more pictures, I thought I’d split off some of the more interesting and curious facts surrounding it.

 1) Construction was planned to start in February 2020 and continue for a year allowing for Markets and events on the square but due to Coronavirus cancelling everything from mid-March, the Marian Column was completed in just 4 months.